25th October 2021

 It’s pulling on those traditional methods of communicating, in a personalised way to ensure that patients have everything they need to know.

-A single letter can act as a means of sending a variety of information due to its flexible design approach (it’s a blank A4 sheet until text is added) with practices opting to use postal communication for:
+A single letter can act as a means of sending a variety of information due to its flexible design approach (it’s a blank A4 sheet until the text is added) with practices opting to use postal communication for:

 Postal communications are considered to have more value than digital communications, building trust with patients and encouraging meaningful actions to take place.
 This helps strengthen the practice-patient relationship that seems to have gone a miss over the last 12 months.

-What’s more, with more space on a letter than many other channels of communication it provides practices with the ability to provide patients with the vital information they require, all in one place, removing the quantity of practice traffic including calls and visits, by providing clarity straight to a patient’s door step.
+What’s more, with more space on a letter than many other channels of communication it provides practices with the ability to provide patients with the vital information they require, all in one place, removing the quantity of practice traffic including calls and visits, by providing clarity straight to a patient’s doorstep.

 Postal communications do not discriminate between patient cohorts, with all patients being accessible by letters, regardless of access to digital technology.
-This provides practices with one, secure means of communicating to all patients at a given period.
+This provides practices with one, secure means of communicating with all patients at a given period.

-Digital fatigue, is a growing issue with more and more people becoming overwhelmed by the volume of online messages they receive everyday.
+Digital fatigue, is a growing issue with more and more people becoming overwhelmed by the volume of online messages they receive every day.
 100% of NHS appointment mail is opened (JICMAIL, 2020), with important information often being kept or stuck to the fridge as a reminder, so if you are a medical practice looking to improve patient engagement, then letters could be the solution you are looking for.

 Hybrid mail can transform the way you communicate with your patients.
 Saving you valuable time and helping you manage practice pressure.